jamietanna/sarahseewhy.github.io/_posts/2023-08-13-changing-code.md

 Ideally credentials are managed securely (automatically rotated and encrypted), network traffic is secured, and on-boarding and off-boarding is fast and efficient.

+I'm especially impressed by teams which complete regular threat modelling sessions and incorporate the resulting actions into their planning and prioritisation.

 Fundamentally security should be part of the product development cycle.